Klim2007/modeling/README.md

   - income
   - movies
   - region
-  4. Modeling method K-means (optional for
+  - rental lenght to raiting and category

-  5. Modeling method logistic regression
+  4. Modeling method logistic regression
   Choosing partametrs (for future data)
   Analysing importancies

- - Rental amount is mostly depending on film rating yes mount of income depends on film rating / number of customers also
+2. Rental amount is mostly depending on film rating yes mount of income depends on film rating / number of customers also

  rating  profit                 qantity of cust